 Why use headings?

-The heading is important as they help the reader understand what the content is about.
+The heading is important as it helps the reader understand the content.
 The H1 tag usually indicates the hierarchy of the content.
-H1 is usually the page title, followed by the H2, and so forth, down to H6.
+H1 is typically the page title, followed by the H2, and so forth, down to H6.
 For example, I used an H2 Tag to improve website ranking; web page tips that improve website ranking are part of my page title.

 I think this is a good section to understand and get it right.